 Next, we made our way to Hotel Congress, an Art-deco style hotel built in 1919.
 The hotel became famous after a fire in 1934 that led to the capture and arrest of infamous John Dillinger.

-Our next stop was a visit with “El Jefe,” a large, extremely well done mural of a wild Jaguar known to live just outside Tucson.
+Our next stop was a visit with “El Jefe,” a large, extremely well-executed mural of a wild Jaguar known to live just outside Tucson.
 The cat is thought to be one of the only two wild Jaguars in the USA.

 From here, we made our way through some of the charming older Tucson neighborhoods, including the Presidio, Barrio Viejo, La Placito, and Armory Park.